Koronen/gcal-hours-summarizer/README.md

 # Google Calendar Hours Summarizer

-A small tool that fetches all calendar events in a given month, groups them by title and aggregates their duration (in hours).
+A small tool that fetches all calendar events in a given time range, groups them by title and aggregates their duration (in hours).

 ## Dependencies